Dlloydev/Toggle/README.md

 # Toggle    [![arduino-library-badge](https://www.ardu-badge.com/badge/Toggle.svg?)](https://www.ardu-badge.com/Toggle) [![PlatformIO Registry](https://badges.registry.platformio.org/packages/dlloydev/library/Toggle.svg)](https://registry.platformio.org/libraries/dlloydev/Toggle)

  Arduino bounce library for deglitching and debouncing hardware, signals and data.
 Works with all switch types, port expander and other 8-bit data sources.
-Robust algorithm ignores up to several consecutive spikes or dropouts.
+Three algorithm modes available.
+Robust mode ignores up to several consecutive spurious transitions.

+## Features

+### Flexible Inputs

+The inputs can be from a single pin or several pins allowing the use of 2 or 3-position switches and up to seven debounced states.
+When linking to a data (byte) input, the debouncer can work with any selected bit or it can debounce all 8-bits in one Toggle instance.

+The pin configuration is done in `poll()` function"s first run in the loop.
+Input pullup is default, but this can be changed to input or input pulldown (ESP32).

+### Robust Debouncer Algorithm

+The algorithm has three options.
+Robust Mode (default) ignores 2 glitches, Normal Response Mode (ignores 1 glitch) and Quick Response Mode for time critical requirements, but susceptible to spurious transitions.

+### Flexible Sampling

+Rather than use a basic timer strategy, the Toggle library uses sampling and only requires up to three samples on the input to to provide a clean (debounced) output.
+The sample period defaults to 5000μs (5ms) which works well the default Robust Mode.
+With these defaults, only 15ms is required for detecting a button switch being pressed or released.
+This may seem low when thinking of regular debouncig, but in order for this method to falsely detect a transition, it would require that there be a gap of greater than 15ms **between bounces**.

+From *[A Guide to Debouncing](http://www.ganssle.com/item/debouncing-switches-contacts-code.htm)*, (Anatomy of a Bounce):

+> *Consider switch E again, that one with the pretty face that hides a  vicious 157 msec bouncing heart.
+One test showed the switch going to a  solid one for 81 msec, after which it dropped to a perfect zero for 42  msec before finally assuming its correct high state.
+Think what that  would do to pretty much any debounce code!*

+Using the Toggle library, this switch could be reliably debounced using a 15ms sample period.
+In Robust Mode, this would require  a dropout of 45ms or more to cause a false detection.

 ### Debouncing Input Values